Breakfast (New Zealand TV programme)

 Breakfast (also referred to as TVNZ Breakfast) is a New Zealand morning news and talk show airing weekday mornings on TVNZ 1, produced by 1News.
 Debuting on 11 August 1997, it was the first of its genre in New Zealand.
 It contains a mixture of breaking news, news, sport, weather and feature items.
 Originally a two-hour programme, it was expanded to three hours in 2012.
-It is currently presented by Jenny-May Clarkson and Chris Chang.
+It is currently presented by Chris Chang and Tova O'Brien.

 History

 1990s

 Breakfast began airing on 11 August 1997 on TV One and was preceded by Telstra Business, an early morning programme devoted to business and finance.
 The original presenters were Susan Wood and Mike Hosking, with Liz Gunn as newsreader and Michael Wilson as presenter of Telstra Business.

 Before Breakfast came along, breakfast television was introduced to Channel 2 in November 1989 with an early morning news service called Breakfast News with Tom Bradley as anchor and Penelope Barr as weather presenter.
 Breakfast News – which consisted of overnight stories, a business news summary and weather forecasts – aired on Channel 2 initially as a half hour bulletin at 7am with a five-minute news and weather update at 8am.

 In 1990, the format of Breakfast News was changed to five-minute bulletins at 7 am, 7.30 am, 8 am and 8.30 am (during Channel 2's early morning programming for children) with former Top Half presenter John Hawkesby taking over as anchor.
 By August, John Hawkesby replaced Lindsay Perigo as co-anchor of the late night edition of One Network News and Breakfast News was axed by TVNZ.